 State and federal grand juries consist of citizens impaneled to hear evidence and determine whether probable cause exists to recommend criminal charges against one or more individuals.
 Grand jury proceedings are secret.
 With limited exceptions, the prosecutor and other participants are not permitted to disclose information related to grand jury matters.
 However, grand jury witnesses generally have permission to disclose their testimony unless the supervising judge specifically prohibits the disclosure.

 The grand jury process is a one-sided proceeding that lacks most of the constitutional protections a citizen receives during a trial.
 Both federal and state grand juries can issue subpoenas to individuals who may possess evidence relevant to the investigation.
 Grand juries can also compel testimony from individuals identified in the case, including witnesses, subjects and targets.
 Unlike a civil or criminal trial, a judge does not preside over the grand jury hearings and the rules of evidence do not apply.
 Therefore, it is critical to hire a lawyer as soon as you become the subject of a state, local or federal grand jury investigation.

-Grand Jury Rules that Favor the Prosecution
+Grand Jury Rules Favor the Prosecution

 During the grand jury process, the target or subject of the investigation is not permitted to be present during the proceedings unless he or she is testifying.
 Grand jury witnesses are not subject to cross-examination or other means of testing their credibility, honesty or truthfulness.